mvysny/vaadin-on-kotlin/docs/index.md

 With VoK you only write server-side Kotlin code - no JavaScript and no CSS is necessary until much later on, when you decide to style up your application and/or write your own custom rich component.

-VoK is not just yet another HTTP route mapping library.
+VoK is not just yet another REST library, or HTTP route mapping library.
 On the contrary: it is built on [Vaadin](https://vaadin.com) which provides you with a
-[wide palette of built-in powerful components](https://karibu-uitest.herokuapp.com/): lazy paged tables, color pickers, menu components, sliders; allows drag'n'drop between those components.
+[wide palette of built-in powerful components](https://karibu-uitest.herokuapp.com/): lazy paged tables, color pickers, menu components, sliders.
 All components have rich JavaScript facade which provides rich functionality.
-Vaadin transparently handles the state synchronisation between the client part and the server part of the component which allows you to focus on wiring the components in pure server-side Kotlin code.
+Vaadin transparently handles communication between the client-side facade and server-side component part; or example the client-side Grid component is able poll for data from the server-side component part automatically, using Vaadin to do the data transport.
+We develop our apps using the server-side component API, in pure server-side Kotlin code; the components then handle server-client communication transparently.

 Because of that, VoK feels more of a desktop widget library (such as Swing or JavaFX) than a web page-based framework.